GEO-BON/bon-in-a-box-pipelines/pipelines/SDM/SDM.md

 The pipeline is used to run an SDM for a set of species in a specific region and using a set of environmental predictors.
 Some inputs are yet to be added to the list of inputs required by the user.
 Currently, the pipeline mostly reuses the same inputs as the MaxEnt pipeline, namely:

 - **Taxa list:** The user can specify the species (or multiple species) they are interested in.
-- \*\*Bounding box: The user can specify the bounding box where they want to distribution to be predicted (units must be in the chosen CRS).
+- **Bounding box**: The user can specify the bounding box where they want to distribution to be predicted (units must be in the chosen CRS).
-- \*\*Projection system: The user can specify a projection system.
+- **Projection system**: The user can specify a projection system.
-- \*\*Data source: The user can pull species’ occurrences using the GBIF API or from GBIF on the planetary computer.
+- **Data source**: The user can pull species’ occurrences using the GBIF API or from GBIF on the planetary computer.
 - \*\*Environmental layers: The user specifies the environmental layers that they want to include in the species distribution model, pulled from a STAC catalog.
-- \*\*Minimum and maximum year: The user can specify the year range for which they want to pull GBIF observations.
+- **Minimum and maximum year**: The user can specify the year range for which they want to pull GBIF observations.
-- \*\*Method background: The user chooses a method to sample background points (pseudo absences) from a drop down menu
+- **Method background**: The user chooses a method to sample background points (pseudo absences) from a drop down menu
-- \*\*Number of background points: The user specifies the number of background points to use
+- **Number of background points**: The user specifies the number of background points to use
-- \*\*Number of blocks: The number of cross-validation blocks used to compute predictive performance metrics (not implemented yet).
+- **Number of blocks**: The number of cross-validation blocks used to compute predictive performance metrics (not implemented yet).
-- \*\*Mask: If the user is only interested in a specific country or study area, they can upload a polygon and the pipeline will crop the results to only that area.
+- **Mask**: If the user is only interested in a specific country or study area, they can upload a polygon and the pipeline will crop the results to only that area.
-- \*\*Spatial resolution: The spatial resolution of the predictors used
+- **Spatial resolution**: The spatial resolution of the predictors used

 The pipeline creates the following outputs: